Great Tibet Tour Logo GREAT TIBET TOUR ®

 Take a Train from Nepal to Tibet

 So far, there is no railway linking Lhasa and Kathmandu.
 But the railway between Lhasa and Kathmandu is being designed by the governments of China and Nepal.
 It is said that the famous Qinghai-Tibet Railway will extend from Lhasa to Kathmandu.
-The first extension project of the Qinghai-Tibet Railway from Lhasa to Shigatse is in operation now.
-In the near future, you can take the train from Kathmandu to Lhasa.
+The first extension project of the Qinghai-Tibet Railway from Lhasa to Shigatse has been completed.
+In the near future, you might be able to take the train from Kathmandu to Lhasa.

 The Necessary Permits for Entering Tibet